AmadFat/icdar2024-hust-2-/README.md

-make_smallset.py has 1 accessible function 'make_smallset'
+make_smallset.py has 1 accessible function 'make_smallset'.
+This script has moved to /utils.

     make_smallset(): No input.
 Automatically extract at most 128 photo-label pairs both from 'train' and 'test' in 'data'.
 The number 128 can be changed in python file.

-gradImprove.py has 'image_gradient_improve' function
+gradImprove.py has 'image_gradient_improve' function.
+This script has moved to /data.

     image_gradient_improve(): Input a tensor.
 Return the gradient of square.